scottslowe/learning-tools/README.md

 **openstack-cli**: This folder contains the files for a Vagrant environment that spins up an Ubuntu box with all the OpenStack CLI clients pre-installed.
 The provisioning is handled via shell scripts.

 **ovs-geneve**: This folder contains a Vagrant environment and supporting files for compiling Open vSwitch (OVS) from source and using Geneve tunneling to connect network namespaces on two different VMs.

+**ovs-multi-br**: In this folder is a Vagrant environment, Ansible playbook, and related data files for experimenting with multiple Open vSwitch (OVS) bridges.

 **photon-ansible**: In this folder is a Vagrant environment for using Ansible with VMware Photon; specifically, for using Ansible to configure Photon's pre-installed Docker daemon to listen over a network socket.
 Naturally, the provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.